 It’s not just your dogs you have to worry about if there are possums in your garden or backyard.
 Many of the conditions and diseases we’ve listed above can be transmitted from possums to people as well.

-If you have possums in your backyard, be sure to consult with your pest control company so that the possums don’t become a problem to you and your pooch.
+If you have possums in your backyard, be sure to consult with your pest control company so that the possums don’t become a problem for you and your pooch.